maurolepore/tidy-ds/R/02_scooter_you.md

 ## A note on iteration

-You’ve just solved, elegantly, an iteration problem.
-Solution with `for()`:
+You’ve just solved an iteration problem; let’s make it explicit with `for()`:

 ``` r